-Jeff Jones has provided expertise in the medical cannabis field to Californians for over twenty-three years.
+Jeff Jones has provided expertise in the medical cannabis field to Californians for more than two decades.
 Jeff’s horticulture knowledge, troubleshooting skills, and easy manner make learning the basics easy for beginners and a challenge for the experts.

-Jeff co-founded the Oakland Cannabis Buyers’ Cooperative (OCBC) in 1995 simultaneously creating the downtown cannabis-friendly area known as “Oaksterdam” (named after the first two cities to regulate marijuana).
-With Jeff’s assistance, the City of Oakland became the first U.S. City to contract with a medical cannabis provider back in 1998, and implement a successful city program to issue compassionate provider permits in June of 2004.
-Jeff set a precedent self-regulatory practices that would eventually become the tenants of Senate Bill 420 and the Attorney General Guidelines of 2008.
+Jeff co-founded the Oakland Cannabis Buyers’ Cooperative (OCBC) in 1995.
+With Jeff’s assistance, the City of Oakland became the first U.S. city to contract with a medical cannabis provider in 1998, and implement a successful program to issue compassionate provider permits in June, 2004.
+Jeff set precedent self-regulatory practices that would eventually become the tenets of California Senate Bill 420 and the Attorney General Guidelines of 2008.

-Jeff was named the defendant in the OCBC Federal Civil case, one of the longest-running medical cannabis cases in history as it traveled all the way through the Supreme Court; the first to ask the question of if cannabis can be provided for medical necessity patients.
-He transitioned the OCBC into advocacy and education with the Patient ID Center (formerly OCBC) and shared his expertise with hundreds of thousands of medical cannabis patients, professionals, and experts.
+Jeff was named the defendant in the OCBC Federal Civil case, one of the longest-running medical cannabis cases in history that traveled all the way through the U.S. Supreme Court; the first to ask whether cannabis can be provided for medical necessity patients.
+He transitioned the OCBC into advocacy and education, changing its name to the Patient ID Center, and shared his expertise with hundreds of thousands of medical cannabis patients, professionals, and experts.

-The Patient ID Center not only prints your student ID cards, but they now also print staff cannabis badges for businesses across California and beyond.
-Jeff is poised to finally reopen the OCBC this summer after providing expertise in the medical cannabis field for over twenty-three years.
-Jeff shares two young sons and a baby daughter with Dale Sky Jones.
+The Patient ID Center prints Oaksterdam student ID cards, as well as staff cannabis badges for businesses across California and beyond.
+Jeff shares two young sons and a daughter with Dale Sky Jones.